generaxion/axio-starter/README.md

 }
 ```

+**Protip:** Use your own judgement on how deep you should go.
+There is no right or wrong way.
+For example `.entry__footer__categories__item__label` might be better as just `.categories__item__label`.

 ### 3.5 Tips

  * Setup responsive font sizes by setting fonts in percentages in `html` and change html font size with media queries.
 All elements use `rem` for font sizes so all the font size changes happen in html.
  * Don't hesitate to create variables if you have repeating values.
-Put all variable definitions in `_variables.scss` or at the beginning of the file.
+Put all variable definitions in `/base/variables/` or at the beginning of the file.
  * Build mobile-first: more `min-width`, less `max-width`.

 ## 4. Scripts

 By default, you get [external SVG polyfill svgxuse](https://github.com/Keyamoon/svgxuse), [jQuery-free fitvids](https://www.npmjs.com/package/fitvids) and our framework for navigation (navigation.js).
+Also we synchronize image markup from Classic Editor to Gutenberg in front-end to make styling easier (not critical or some cases even needed).

 ### 4.1 Directory structure